mitocoinorg/mitocoin/README.md

-Bolsonarocoin Core integration/staging tree
+Mitocoin Core integration/staging tree
 =====================================

 https://

-What is Bolsonarocoin?
+What is Mitocoin?
 ----------------

-Bolsonarocoin is an experimental test digital currency based on LiteCoin version 0,13.
+Mitocoin is an experimental test digital currency based on LiteCoin version 0,13.
 It keeps all its main characteristics creating just a new genesis block, and some small modifications.

-For more information, as well as an immediately useable, binary version of the Bolsonarocoin Core software, see [https://.
+For more information, as well as an immediately useable, binary version of the Mitocoin Core software, see [https://.

 License
 -------